klhuillier/con-error/README.md

 Returns form of the ConError that is formatted as a plain string.

-### .mixed()

-Returns form of the ConError that will write mostly the same as `CeStringFormat`, but will not serialize context objects so that in browser consoles the objects will listed as collapsible/expandable objects.
+By default, in a browser, this will not serialize context objects so that the objects will listed as collapsible/expandable objects.

 ## CeFormat

 Various forms of printable ConErrors, usually produced through `conError.formats()`.

-Not every format supports every method. e.g., a JSON printer does not support colorizing.
+Not every format supports every method. e.g., only a CeStringFormat supports highlighting.

 All formats support: